checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 # Setting up your machine and building clang

+Note: The automation scripts used to build and test the Checked C compiler have now been moved to their own [repo](https://github.com/microsoft/checkedc-automation).
+For Windows builds we have deprecated msbuild and have now switched to using CMake with Ninja.

 ## Setting up your machine

 See the clang [Getting started guide](http://clang.llvm.org/get_started.html) for information on how to set up your machine.

-For Linux, you should install CMake 3.8 or later.
+We now use CMake and Ninja for Clang builds on both Windows and Linux.
+For Linux, install CMake 3.8 or later.
+For Windows, CMake is bundled as part of your Visual Studio install.
-If you will be developing on Windows, you should install CMake 3.14 or later on your machine.

 ### Developing on Windows

-We are doing the development work for Checked C on Windows.
-We have a few recommendations for developing clang on Windows using Visual Studio.
+We have a few recommendations for developing Clang on Windows using Visual Studio.

 We recommend that you use a 64-bit version of Windows.
 We have found that the 32-bit hosted Visual Studio linker tends to run out of memory when linking clang or clang tools.
 You will